Gary Lavergne: Career

-Lavergne was born in October 28, 1955 Church Point, Louisiana, son of Nolan and Bobbie Lavergne.
+Lavergne was born on October 28, 1955 Church Point, Louisiana, son of Nolan and Bobbie Lavergne.
 He attended Church Point High School and graduated in 1973.
 He earned a Bachelor of Arts degree in social studies education and a master's in education at the University of Louisiana at Lafayette.
 In 1988, he earned an education specialist degree in educational administration and supervision from McNeese State University.
 He was a social studies teacher, held administrative positions for both the SAT and the ACT.
 He worked for the College Board traveling to universities helping administrators understand the SAT.

 Lavergne retired as director of admissions research for the University of Texas in 2019.
 Among Lavergne's books is 1997's A Sniper in the Tower about the 1966 shooting rampage of Charles Whitman, which according to a 2007 Associated Press article is "considered the definitive account of the massacre" and to Frank Rich in a 1997 The New York Times piece is "the authoritative account of the Whitman case".
 He decided to write the book after watching a TV special on mass murder, realizing that there had never been a book published about the shooting.

 He is married to Laura Clayton, with whom he has four children.